 Photo by Ellie Schriener

-Stefania Marghitu is a PhD student with the University of Southern California’s School of Cinematic Arts Division of Cinema and Media Studies.
+Stefania Marghitu is a PhD candidate with the University of Southern California’s School of Cinematic Arts Division of Cinema and Media Studies.
 Her primary interests deal with critical and cultural studies of television, the showrunner and modes of authorship, feminist media studies, and production studies.
 Her dissertation project is titled The Showrunner: Authorship, Agency and Identity in American Television.
 You can find her work published in The Spectator, Gender Forum, Flow TV, Critical Studies in Television Online and the edited collection ReFocus on Amy Heckerling (Edinburgh University Press, 2016).
 She has presented talks at conferences such as the Society for Cinema and Media Studies, Console-ing Passions, and Making Television in the 21st Century in the US, UK and Denmark.